Slide-out Cardboars Drawers

 All we need for the project

-All we need for Cardboard Drawers
+Materials we need for Cardboard Drawers

 How to make ball-bearing drawer slides for corrugated cardboard boxes hidden

 In the inner side of the box I glued an additional piece of cardboard along the slides to make it more reliable.
+You may purchase firm double wall corrugated cardboard sheets for this and projects like this by clicking here.

-How to install ball-bearing drawer runners
+How to install ball-bearing drawer runners on brick cabinets

 There`s a small clip on the runners.
 Bend the clip to one side and you`ll release the top slider section – the side that gets mounted to our box.